 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-- On my last visit, each room in the secular Imperial treasures had one or more useful summaries in English that explained the gallery’s theme and context, but also added specifics about some of the main items within.
-Display labels were also bilingual.
+- On my last visit, each room in the secular Imperial treasures part had one or more useful summaries in English that explained the gallery’s theme and context, but also added specifics about some of the main items within.
+Display labels were also bilingual

-The Imperial Treasury actually sits in the middle of the Habsburg’s Hofburg complex.
-The Hofburgkapelle (Imperial Court Chapel) and Schweizertor (Renaissance gateway) are next door and other nearby sights include, for example:
+The Imperial Treasury actually sits in the middle of the Habsburg’s Hofburg complex and shares a courtyard with the Hofburgkapelle (Imperial Court Chapel) and Schweizertor (Renaissance gateway).
+Other nearby sights include, for example:

 - The National Library’s State Hall (gorgeous Baroque library)